 To use Adam Grant’s own words, “We spend a quarter of our lives in our jobs.
 This show is about making all that time worth your time.”
 That’s why Grant’s podcast “WorkLife” is a staple for anyone who finds themselves wondering how to make work more productive and more enjoyable.

 Jen Fisher’s “WorkWell” podcast is a must-listen if you resonate with Thrive’s mission.
-Fisher, who is Chief Well-being Officer at Deloitte and Thrive’s Editor-at-Large for Work-life Integration, explores ways to improve well-being through communication and self-care.
-She also shares expert tips on work-life integration that will help you beat burnout.
+Fisher, who is Human Sustainability Leader at Deloitte and Thrive’s Editor-at-Large for our Human Sustainability Hub, explores ways to improve well-being through communication and self-care.
+She also talks about the connection between sustainability and burnout, and how we can better take care of ourselves and the world around us.